 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses, or SG&A, decreased by \$3,047,000, or 8.7%, from \$34,954,000 in 2002 to \$31,907,000 in 2003.
 As a percentage of net sales, SG&A decreased from 35.3% in 2002 to 26.4% in 2003.
 The decrease in the dollar amount of SG&A expenses was primarily due to the elimination of Teva royalty expenses and related Teva license cost amortization of \$4,495,000.
-We also experienced a reduction in overall advertising expenses of \$862,000 and bad debt expense of \$1,281,000.
+In addition, we had a \$1,281,000 decrease in bad debt expense which was largely due to improvements in our credit and collections staff, improvements in our credit and collections policies and procedures and the non-recurrence of the 2002 collections difficulties encountered during the initial stages of the implementation of a new enterprise resource planning, or ERP, computer system.
+While we believe these improvements will continue to benefit our future collections efforts, we can provide no assurances about the levels of future bad debt expenses, as many other factors contribute to our overall bad debt risk including the future financial strength of our customers, which is difficult to predict.
+We also experienced a reduction in overall advertising expenses of \$862,000 and received a favorable \$500,000 resolution in an anti-dumping duties matter in 2003.
 These cost reductions were partially offset by increased operating expenses related to the newly acquired Internet and catalog retailing business of \$1,715,000.
 SG&A expenses as a percentage of net sales decreased in 2003 due to the overall reduction in SG&A expenses as discussed above as well as the leverage of our fixed costs over a larger revenue base.